gjb2048/moodle-theme_shoehorn/Readme.md

 Version 2.9.0.3.
   1. Fix renderers after Bootstrap theme separation.
   2. Fix 'My courses' drop down going off screen when you have a long course name and a compact navbar.
+  3. Fix multiple definitions of 'Plugin' in amd/src/bootstrap.js.

 Version 2.9.0.2.
   1. Fix some svg core icons.